nickmvincent/ugc-val-est/validity_walkthrough.md

     #1 was the user signup within the week of analysis?
     #2 was the most recent timestamp 1 month after and 6 months after?
 So editors gained and editors retained analysis is correct

-There are some miscellaneous numbers included throughout the text that should be double checked one more time
-    Revenue calculations
-    Change in edits for low quality articles